MichaelSasser/docker_images/README.md

 > which at the time of forking seemed to be abandoned.
 This fork is not
 > intended to be a (drop-in) replacement but rather a (temporary?)
 > continuation of the original project with changes.
 Instead of having
-> multiple image variants for different use cases, this fork will only have
+> multiple image variants for different use cases, this fork only has
-> a single variant for now, with a default set of tools and packages that
+> a one, with a default set of tools and packages that
-> are useful to me and my workflows on my Forgejo instance.
+> are used to myself on my Forgejo instance.

-## The Default Images
+## The Default Image

-At present, this is the only image available.
-It is based on the Custom, Rust and JavaScript image from the original project with some modifications.
-Many of the available JavaScript tools have been removed and some Python tools have been added.
+This image is based on the "Custom", "Rust" and "JavaScript" image from the original project.
+Many of the JavaScript tools have been removed and some Python and Rust tools have been added.
 The latest image is now based on Ubuntu 24.04 with Node 22 as the default.

 ### Images